spences10/blog.scottspence.me/src/pages/2018/2018-02-28-styled-components/index.md

 I want to share what I have learned so far by going through styling a basic react application.

+☝️ so, to be clear, this is what I have learned so far and this will probably change as a learn more.

 Ok lets bootstrap the basic react application you get when using [Create React App] with [`npx`], if you have Create React App installed globally then you can use the command without `npx`.